top of page

 The COTO Code of Ethics outlines expectations for ethical occupational therapy practice within any OT practice context or domain.

-COTO Standards for the Supervision of Students
+COTO Standard for the Supervision of Students and Occupational Therapy Assistants

 University of Toronto Documents Pertaining to Fieldwork Education